 And here it is featured in my Brookdale vest:

 In Brookdale (and any similar vest design), the first step is putting your front panels/back neck all together is the “Joining Shoulders” section.
 This is where yu transfer the shoulder stitches on each side to circular needles and attach them together using the three needle bind-off.
-Let me walk you through this step-by-step:
+You can watch the video lesson for this here, or scroll down to see the step-by-step photo tutorial: